pmutua/greenz/about.md

 title: About
 description: >

-  When I am not coding I prefer writing articles about things I like and also tutorials for people who want to get started with coding.
-I believe in life long learning and helpers other people who are wiling and also passionate in coding.
-I have a couple of tutorials here I have posted to get you started if you would like to learn I'm always researching useful tips or info about web technologies.
+  When I am not coding I prefer writing articles and tutorials about coding.
+I believe in life long learning and sharing coding experiences.